About you and your business

 Folksy polices the policy on handmade through a process of moderation - sampling products and reviewing items that are reported.

 Defining 'handmade' is difficult and we continually look for ways to improve this definition so it is easy to understand and workable.
-If you have suggestions on how to improve our definition of handmade we'd love to hear it - please do let us know by raising a support ticket.
+If you have suggestions on how to improve our definition of handmade we'd love to hear them - please do let us know by raising a support ticket.

 At least one of the following criteria must be met to list an item on Folksy:

 - Majority Handmade: The item is handmade by you through a craft practice, for example knitting (either using a pattern you have created or one that you have permission to use) or woodturning or sewing.
-Full list of Supported Craft Practices.
+See or full list of Supported Craft Practices.
 Jewellery that has been made using mass-produced beads and charms are allowed, however the pieces must feature more than one bead or charm in order to meet our policy on ‘assembled’ jewellery (see Section 2 below).